-Robin Noble is a consultant with more than 25 years of experience in education.
-She has served as an elementary school principal, district instructional coach, academic dean, middle school English teacher, and special education teacher.
+Robin Noble is an author, consultant, and presenter with more than 30 years of experience in education.
+She has served as an elementary school principal, district instructional coach, middle school English teacher, and special education teacher.
 Most recently, Robin was the principal of a K–5 elementary school servicing a predominantly Mexican-immigrant, English-language-learner, low-socioeconomic population.

 Robin specializes in establishing a foundation of professional learning communities to usher in influential changes in schools.
-Her consulting focuses on the importance of establishing a culture of high expectations for student learning, developing common language and commitments toward this goal, and facilitating the development of values and systems that lead to effective collaboration, evidence-based learning, and increases in student achievement.
+Her consulting focuses on the importance of creating a culture of high expectations for student learning, developing common language and commitments toward this goal, and facilitating the development of values and systems that lead to effective collaboration, evidence-based learning, and increases in student achievement.
+Robin also works with educators to help restore a sense of hope and empowerment in their professional lives by developing pathways toward autonomy, competence, and relatedness in the educational setting.

 She received her bachelor’s degree in education from the University of Central Florida and her master’s degree in educational leadership from the University of New Mexico.